 At Neste, we understand our responsibility to embed respect for children’s rights through our core business actions, as well as in our policy commitments, due diligence and remediation measures.

 The Neste Human Rights Principle outlines Neste’s responsibility and commitment to respect human rights, including children’s rights, in line with the UN Guiding Principles on Business and Human Rights.
 It identifies the rights of children and young workers as a salient human rights issue for Neste, and defines expectations for addressing children’s rights issues in Neste’s operations, supply chains, business relationships and communities.
-This includes prohibiting child labour, ensuring the rights to education and health for children, and upholding the right to just and favourable work conditions and no hazardous work for young workers.
-You can read more in our Human Rights Principle here.
+This includes prohibiting child labor, ensuring the rights to education and health for children, and upholding the right to just and favorable work conditions and no hazardous work for young workers.

-At Neste, we are committed to eradicating child labour and recognize the need to find durable solutions that support children and members of their families, who are in or at risk of child labour, to ensure they are given the chance they deserve to better education, protection and future.
-Read more in our Modern Slavery Statement which is updated annually and details the steps we are taking to identify, assess and address child labour risks in our operations and supply chains.
+At Neste, we are committed to eradicating child labor and recognize the need to find durable solutions that support children and members of their families, who are in or at risk of child labor, to ensure they are given the chance they deserve to better education, protection and future.
+Read more in our Modern Slavery Statement which is updated annually and details the steps we are taking to identify, assess and address child labor risks in our operations and supply chains.

 Decent working conditions and family friendly policies